 There are two types of dynamic barriers: traversability barriers and filters.
 They are used in the following operations:

 - Subnetwork update—A subnetwork is updated starting at the subnetwork controller.
 During an update, a subnetwork trace also occurs.
-Any traversability barrier feature the trace encounters will prevent the trace from continuing.
-Therefore, only features positioned before the traversability barrier will be updated.
+Any traversability barrier feature the trace encounters prevents the trace from continuing, and only features positioned before the traversability barrier are updated.

 - Export Subnetwork—Information about a subnetwork is exported to a JSON file.
-Part of that information includes connectivity (what is connected to what).
+Part of the information includes connectivity (what is connected to what).
 As with a subnetwork update, a subnetwork trace is run at the same time as the export operation, starting at the subnetwork controller.
-Any traversability barrier feature the trace encounters will prevent the trace from continuing, and only information about features up to that point will be exported.
+Any traversability barrier feature the trace encounters prevents the trace from continuing, and only information about features up to that point is exported.

-- Trace—During a trace using the Trace tool, both types of barriers are considered.
-When both traversability barriers and filters are present during a trace, traversability barriers are honored first, and then filter barriers.
+- Trace—When a trace is run using the Trace tool, both types of barriers are considered.
+When both traversability barriers and filter barriers are present during a trace, traversability barriers are considered before filter barriers.

 Additional configurations allow you to choose whether the barrier features are included in certain operations: trace results and calculations, updated with subnetwork information, or exported with subnetwork information.
-During an export, for example, the JSON file could optionally include information about the barrier feature encountered.
+During an export, for example, the JSON file can include information about the barrier feature encountered.

 There are two types of traversability barriers: condition barriers and function barriers.

-More than one condition barrier can be implemented using the Combine Using parameter (AND or OR).
+More than one condition barrier can be implemented using the Combine using option (define an AND or an OR condition).
 Expressions based on network attributes can be compared with other network attributes; for example, the Current Pressure attribute value of stop a trace does not match the Normal Pressure value.

 Function barriers define the boundary of subnetworks based on whether a function condition has been satisfied.
 Function barriers can be used for such things as distinguishing a subnetwork in a pipe network based on a threshold pressure value (for example, 50).
 In this scenario, each feature considered during a trace, update, or export operation, with the Pressure attribute present, will contribute to the value of the total pressure calculated for the subnetwork (for example, 5 + 10 + 20 + 5 + 10).
 Once that value reaches 50, all features past that point are not traced, updated, or exported.

 More than one barrier type can be used at once.
 Combining barriers allows you to control a group of diverse, precise types of barriers.
-Suppose you want to run a trace and have it stop at any open device, but you don't want the trace to travel more than 500 meters beyond the starting point.
-To accomplish this, you'd use a barrier condition to control the type of open device that stops a trace, and you'd use a function barrier to calculate the length of the line you travel and set a limit of 500.
+For example, you want to run a trace and have it stop at any open device, but you don't want the trace to travel more than 500 meters beyond the starting point.
+To accomplish this, you can use a barrier condition to control the type of open device that stops a trace, and you can use a function barrier to calculate the length of the line you travel and set a limit of 500.

-Filters are defined using the Trace tool and allow you to establish dynamic barriers for a trace operation.
-Filters use a network attribute, a network category, or a combination of both to determine what features to consider as barriers; for example, stop at closed protective devices.
-When a trace reaches a feature meeting the condition of the filter, it stops there and does not travel beyond it.
+Filters use a network attribute, a network category, or a combination of both to determine which features to consider as barriers, for example, stop at closed protective devices.
+When a trace reaches a feature meeting the condition of the filter, it stops and does not travel beyond it.

-Note:If traversability barrier features are present, they will be considered before filters.
+Note:If traversability barrier features are present, they are considered before filters.

-You can control the types of features that can be barriers with the Apply Filter To parameter on the Trace tool.
-This is applicable in situations in which you want to consider attribute values for only certain types of features; for example, only consider pressure for pipes, or stop a trace when a pressure threshold is reached.
-The Nearest Categories and Nearest Asset Groups/Types parameters can further refine the specific types of assets that can act as barriers or be considered during function calculations; for example, only consider the pressure for pipes that are above 10 PSI.
+You can control the types of features that act as barriers with the Apply Filter To parameter of the Trace tool.
+This applies to situations in which you want to consider attribute values for only certain types of features—for example, only consider pressure for pipes, or stop a trace when a pressure threshold is reached.
+Use the Nearest Categories and Nearest Asset Groups/Types parameters to further refine the specific types of assets that can act as barriers or be considered during function calculations; for example, only consider the pressure for pipes that are above 10 PSI.

 A filter barrier uses an expression you define to determine what features are barriers in a subnetwork.
-Filter barriers are like condition barriers, and when both are present, condition barriers are considered first.
+Filter barriers are similar to condition barriers, and when both are present, condition barriers are considered first.

 An isolation trace requires that a filter barrier be defined in the trace configuration to help pinpoint which features are isolating the starting point or points.
 This uses a specific network attribute or network category to stop the trace.
 For example, a filter barrier can be used with Category = Isolating.
 In this example, Isolating is a user-defined network category that is assigned to specific asset groups and asset types that are considered isolating.
 Additional filter barriers can be used to return valves with specific properties.
 For example, you can choose to return only accessible and operable valves: ones that are not paved over or rusted shut.

-More than one filter barrier can be implemented using the Combine Using parameter (AND or OR).
+More than one filter barrier can be implemented using the Combine Using option (define an AND or an OR condition).
 Filters with expressions based on network attributes can be compared with other network attributes; for example, stop a trace where the Phase Current attribute value does not include the Phases Built attribute value.
-Another example is during a structural trace: stop at structures with an installation date later than 1990 owned by the municipality.
+Another example would be to stop a trace at structures owned by the municipality with an installation date later than 1990.

 Filter function barriers

-Filter function barriers use a condition to determine when a trace should stop.
+Filter function barriers use a condition to determine when a trace stops.
 When a trace meets this condition, it stops.
-Filter function barriers are like function barriers in the Traversability section on the Trace tool.
-Note that when both are present, the function barrier is considered before filters.
+Filter function barriers are similar to function barriers in the Traversability section of the Trace tool.
+When both are present, function barriers are considered before filter function barriers.

 Filter function barriers support apportionable situations; for example, in a pipe network, you want a trace to stop when it reaches 500 meters.
 The 500th meter may not be at the end of a pipe; it may be midspan along a pipe.
 In this case, the trace stops midspan, but the entire pipe is considered a barrier.
-So, the features returned in the results of your trace will add up to less than 500 meters.
-Parameters on the Trace and Set Subnetwork Definition tools allow you to control whether a barrier is included in the results.
+The features returned in the results of the trace will add up to less than 500 meters.
+The Trace and Set Subnetwork Definition tool parameters allow you to control whether a barrier is included in the results.
 In the previous example, if the barrier pipe was included, the total length of the assets in the results of the trace would exceed 500 meters.

-When executing a trace using a filter function barrier with the Use Local Values option selected, only one starting point is allowed.
+When running a trace using a filter function barrier with the Use Local Values option selected, only one starting point is allowed.